Another new nematophyte in the Rhynie

 Chert News 46

 but it lacks the clearly structured outer sheath seen on that specimen.
-In the

 which had partially been detached before silicification.
 This